LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAPIs/messaging-api.md

 }
 ```

+{: .attn-note}
-**Note:** When using ViewController Mode, and on the Navigation Bar Back Button, you can simply call `LPMessaging.instance.removeConversation(self.conversationQuery!)`.
+When using ViewController Mode, and on the Navigation Bar Back Button, you can simply call `LPMessaging.instance.removeConversation(self.conversationQuery!)`.

 ### resolveConversation